 - An additional cardholder can set up and use Google Pay even if Google Pay is not used by the primary cardholder.

 - An additional cardholder can register for Google Pay before the primary cardholder does.
 The primary cardholder will only be able to remove an additional cardholder's access to Google Pay by removing the additional cardholder from the account altogether.
 If you wish to remove the additional cardholder please contact NAB on 13 22 65 from 8am - 7pm Mon - Fri, 7am - 6pm Sat or 9am - 6pm Sun (AEST/AEDT) or +61 3 8641 9083 if you're overseas.

 - Where primary and additional cardholders share the same card number, the additional cardholder can only make Google Pay purchases in store under $100.
 For purchases of $100 or more, the additional cardholder will need to switch to using their physical card.

 - All cardholders can register their card for Google Pay.

 - As a facility or business owner, you will only be able to remove a cardholder’s access to Google Pay by closing the physical card from your account altogether.
 To remove a cardholder from your business credit or debit card, please contact NAB on 13 10 12 from 8am - 7pm Mon - Fri, or 9am - 6pm on weekends (AEST/AEDT) or +61 3 8641 9937 if you're overseas or by contacting your NAB banker.

 Device lost or stolen

-If your Android device or smartwatch is lost or stolen, you can delete card(s) in your Google Pay app or let us know immediately by calling NAB on 13 22 65.
+If your Android device or smartwatch is lost or stolen, you can delete card(s) in your Google Pay app or let us know immediately by calling NAB on 13 22 65 (personal) or 13 10 12 (business).
 Deleting your card from the Google Pay app will still allow you to keep using your physical card.